zearp/Nucintosh/Stuff/Tb3Patch.md

-> Note I've been unable to fix sleep and usb-c issues with Thunderbolt patched or unpathed, so the master branch is reverting to my old patches that worked perfectly fine except for Thundebolt hotplug.
-If you really need hotplu for Thunderbolt you can still patch the firmware but it will break sleep and usb-c might also not work properly anymore.
+> Note I've been unable to fix sleep and usb-c issues with Thunderbolt firmware patched or unpathed, so the master branch is reverting to my old patches that worked perfectly fine except for Thundebolt hotplug.
+Thunderbolt will work when the device is connected before starting up, and usb-c will work as expected.
+If you really need hotplug for Thunderbolt you can still patch the firmware but it will break sleep and usb-c might also not work properly anymore.
 These issues require someone with deep knowledge of ACPI and firmware patching.
 Knowledge I lack.

 PSA: Although I did a lot of testing I still consider patching the firmware as experimental.
 Thunderbolt should be stable and work fine but YMMV.